• Skip to primary navigation

 The ACA is deeply rooted into the nation’s health care system and economy.
 Millions of Americans depend on the Act for their health, protection, and well-being.
 Their lives now hang in the balance….
 The ACA is the law of the land.

-The Center for Medicare Advocacy (https://www.medicareadvocacy.org), established in 1986, is a national nonprofit, nonpartisan law organization that provides education, advocacy, analysis and legal assistance to help older people and people with disabilities obtain fair access to Medicare and quality health care.
+The Center for Medicare Advocacy (http://www.medicareadvocacy.org), established in 1986, is a national nonprofit, nonpartisan law organization that provides education, advocacy, analysis and legal assistance to help older people and people with disabilities obtain fair access to Medicare and quality health care.
 We focus on the needs of Medicare beneficiaries, people with chronic conditions, and those in need of long-term care.
 The organization is involved in writing, education, and advocacy of importance to Medicare beneficiaries nationwide.
 The Center is headquartered in Connecticut and Washington, DC, with offices throughout the country.

-Filed Under: Press Release Tagged With: ACA, affordable care act
+Filed Under: Press Release Tagged With: ACA

 Primary Sidebar